Chapter 20 Layers of abstraction

 As the behaviour is now defined in the Core.Exchange module, we can remove all @type and @callback attributes.

-Moving on, we will replace the get_exchange_info/0(together with it’s get_cached_exchange_info/0 helper function) with fetch_symbols/0 and fetch_symbol_filters/1(and their helper functions):
+Moving on, we will replace the get_exchange_info/0(together with its get_cached_exchange_info/0 helper function) with fetch_symbols/0 and fetch_symbol_filters/1(and their helper functions):

 # /apps/binance_mock/lib/binance_mock.ex